vBuresh/Hugo-Refreshing/README.md

-# hugo-refreshing
+# ReFreshing
-Hugo-ReFreshing 3.0.1 is a theme for the Hugo with Bootstrap (v5.3).
+ReFreshing 3.0.1 is a theme for the Hugo with Bootstrap (v5.3).